Parking regulations in ItalyOn-street parking is permitted on the right side of the road.

 Paid parking applies on Monday-Saturday or even Sunday, pending on the city even till midnight.

 Parking along blue lines means either paid parking or free parking with your blue disc.
 On the p-sign you can read what applicable is.

-Yellow Areas indicates parking for disabled persons only (with a disabled permit/Blue Badge) or delivery zones
+Yellow Areas indicates parking for disabled persons only (with a disabled permit/Blue Badge) or delivery zones.

-In green zones parking is not permitted on working days between 08.00-09.30 and 14.30-16.00 hours.
+Green zones : no parking on working days between 08.00-09.30 and 14.30-16.00 hours.

-ZONA TRAFFICO LIMITATOMany cities and towns have introduced restricted areas (ZTL - ZONA TRAFFICO LIMITATO) in their centres where driving is authorized only to local inhabitants or to individuals destined for a hotel in the restricted zone.
-Pay attention to posted signs and be careful not to enter zones of limited traffic, which are marked by signs "ZTL".
-Most of the ZTL/zones in Italy are controlled by video cameras.
+Zona Traffico Limitato (ZTL)Many cities and towns have introduced restricted areas (ZTL - ZONA TRAFFICO LIMITATO) in their centres where driving is authorized only to local inhabitants or to individuals destined for a hotel in the restricted zone.
+If you going to stay in a hotel located in the "ZTL", you can ask your hotel to arrange a permission to enter the zone.

 Parking is not allowed on roads where parking is prohibited or in a pedestrian or ZTL (limited traffic) zone, unless the traffic signs allow this.